rossbulat/ink-nft/README.md

    uint256 indexed _tokenId
 );
 ```
 * Where a Solidity contract is embedded within an `interface` block, an Ink contract is embedded within a `contract!` macro.
-Our events are declared outside of this macro, whereas events are declared within a Solidity interface.
+Our events are declared inside of this macro, whereas events are declared within a Solidity interface.
 This is described below.

 *__Note__: A [macro](https://doc.rust-lang.org/book/macros.html) in Rust is a a declaration that represents a block of syntax that the wrapped expressions will be surrounded by.
 Macros abstract at a syntactic level, so the `contract!` macro is wrapping its contents with more syntax.*

 ```
 // Ink

-// events
 contract! {
-   // rest of contract
+   // contract
 }

 // Solidity
 interface ContractName {
-   // events
-   // rest of contract
+   // contract
 }
 ```